Ely-S/ely-s.github.io/_posts/2016-1-22-rademacher.markdown

+---
-# Rademacher Complexities.
+title: Rademacher Complexity
+description:  An approach to estimate overfitting
+layout: post
+categories: ML
+---

 I was sitting with a bunch of grad students in a [data analytics class](http://tw.rpi.edu/web/Courses/DataAnalytics/2015) joking about R package names and ML terminology: e1071, partykit, confusion matrix, artifical nueral network, Perceptron, Belief Nets, Maximum a Posteriori.
 Take them of context and pretend you don't know what they mean.
 (If you don't, you're probably a lot saner), and you'll realize *these words sound really cool*.
 My vote for coolest name goes to Random Forest, but Confusion Matrix sounds awesome too.
 My grad friends and I decided to started nominating these for band names and song titles.

- > Perceptron comes out with it's latest album, **Random Forest**, featuring its hit single *Tangled in the Neural Net*
+ > Perceptron comes out with it's latest album, Random Forest, featuring its hit single *Tangled in the Neural Net*

 Thus, I'm writing about Rademacher Complexity because of the cool title.
 Also, to further the liberation of machine learning knowledge from graduate textbooks.